-DSST adheres by Denver Public Schools' weather school closing decisions.
-If DPS closes or has a delayed opening, DSST will do the same.
-The school-closing announcement will be posted at www.dsstpublicschools.org.
-If DPS is NOT closed or on a delayed schedule, DSST will be open.
+DSST adheres by Denver Public Schools' and Aurora Public Schools' weather school closing decisions.
+If DPS or APS closes or has a delayed opening, DSST will do the same.
+The school-closing announcement will be posted at www.dsst public schools.org.
+If DPS or APS is NOT closed or on a delayed schedule, DSST will be open.
 Should DSST need to close school early for other emergency reasons, every attempt will be made to inform parents/guardians in order to arrange for transportation.
+Please always check your DSST school's social media and website for updates on weather closures.